filip26/ld-cli/README.md

 # Linked Data CLI

-A simple command line utility allowing to process JSON-LD, RDF, and CBOR-LD, documents.
-The goal is to provide native executables compiled for Ubuntu, Mac and Windows.
+A simple command-line utility designed to process JSON-LD, RDF, and CBOR-LD documents.
+The goal is to provide native executables compiled for Ubuntu, macOS, and Windows.

 ## Features